Particular/docs.particular.net/nservicebus/hosting/extensions-hosting.md

 {{WARNING:
 Specify `UseNServiceBus` before any other service (e.g. `ConfigureWebHostDefaults`) which requires access to the `IMessageSession`.
 Incorrect usage results in a `System.InvalidOperationException` with the following message:
->`The message session can't be used before NServiceBus is started.
-Place UseNServiceBus() on the host builder before registering any hosted service (e.g. services.AddHostedService<HostedServiceAccessingTheSession>()) or the web host configuration (e.g. builder.ConfigureWebHostDefaults) if hosted services or controllers require access to the session`.
+> The message session can't be used before NServiceBus is started.
+Place `UseNServiceBus()` on the host builder before registering any hosted service (e.g. `services.AddHostedService<HostedServiceAccessingTheSession>()`) or the web host configuration (e.g. `builder.ConfigureWebHostDefaults`) if hosted services or controllers require access to the session.
 }}

 ## Logging integration